NABN00B/ppsspp-site/docs/reference/custom-background-music.md

 If you know some details that are missing below, [contact me](/contact).

+More and accurate information will be available on this page over time.

 ## List of games that support this feature

-I think this list is pretty close to complete:
+This list should be pretty close to complete:
 - ATV Offroad Fury: Blazin' Trails
 - Beats
 - Boom Beats